ArKa47/ArKa47/README.md

-- 👋 Hi, I’m @ArKa47
+- 👋 Hi, I’m Te
-- 👀 I’m interested in webaplication and network
+- 👀 I’m interested in web-aplication mobile-aplication
-- 🌱 I’m currently learning react and some api
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me facebook : lyte te
+- 📫 How to reach me mail : ttae1141@gmail.com

 <!---
 ArKa47/ArKa47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.